 |NIOSH (IDHL)||150 ppm|

-Permissible Exposure Limit (PEL) given by OSHA (Occupational Safety and Health Administration) defines the maximum concentration of CH3SH to which an unprotected worker may be exposed to.
-PEL may reference an eight-hour time-weighted average (TWA), a 15-minute short term exposure limit (STEL) or an instantaneous ceiling limit (CL) concentration that cannot be exceeded for any period of time.
+Firstly, the Permissible Exposure Limit (PEL) given by OSHA (Occupational Safety and Health Administration) defines the maximum concentration of CH3SH to which an unprotected worker may be exposed to.
+For instance, PEL may reference an eight-hour time-weighted average (TWA), a 15-minute short-term exposure limit (STEL) or an instantaneous ceiling limit (CL) concentration that cannot be exceeded for any period of time.
 Similarly, Recommended Exposure Limit (REL) and Immediately Dangerous to Life of Health (IDLH) are the occupational exposure limit recommended by NIOSH (National Institute for Occupational Safety and Health) and the TLVs (i.e. threshold limit values) are the exposure guidelines given by ACGIH (American Conference of Governmental Industrial Hygienists)

 The AEGL (Acute Exposure Guideline Levels) values by EPA (Environmental Protection Agency) of methyl mercaptan are given below.
-They represent threshold exposure limits (exposure levels below which adverse health effects are not likely to occur) for the general public and are applicable to emergency exposures ranging from 10 minutes (min) to 8 h.
+Above all, they represent threshold exposure limits (exposure levels below which adverse health effects are not likely to occur) for the general public and are applicable to emergency exposures ranging from 10 minutes (min) to 8 h.

 Table: AEGL Values for methyl mercaptan (ppm)